freepress/internet2016/_posts/single/2016-02-19-spring-report.md

 <p><strong><h3>What's Ahead</h3></strong></p>
 In the months ahead we'll hit the campaign trail in Massachusetts, New York, Pennsylvania, Virginia and other states — and keep elevating Internet issues in the presidential race.</p>

-Millions of open Internet advocates expect our elected leaders to fight for our rights to connect and communicate.
+<p>Millions of open Internet advocates expect our elected leaders to fight for our rights to connect and communicate.
 Our Internet 2016 campaign aims to ensure they do just that.</p>